 The County was able to discard or recycle much of the stored metal through contracts with Garland Steel Metal Recycler.
 The remainder of the metal has been moved to an indoor storage building to prevent exposure to storm water to the maximum extent possible.
-Any metal that requires temporary outdoor storage has been covered with a tarp to prevent contact with storm water.
+Any metal that requires temporary outdoor storage has been covered with a tarp to prevent contact with storm water as shown in the attached pictures.

-The County recycled a total of 193,200 pounds of metal during Year 4.
+The County recycled a total of 168,500 pounds of metal during Year 3.